LidiaBaciu/Playing-with-CNN/README.md

 Code available also in the <a href="https://www.tensorflow.org/tutorials/quickstart/advanced">Tensorflow </a> documentation.

+A cheatsheet to CNNs can be found on <a href="https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks">Stanford's website</a>.

 ## Setting up the environment
 In the current directory, execute the following commands in order to set up the conda environment: